Designing your first workflow

 Running the workflow

-Well as a workflow is now just a Node, Running it on our data should seem quite straightforward.
+Running the workflow on our data should seem quite straightforward.
 Lets see that in the next section...